 We welcome people who identify as male to our events, however, Femspectives may also host events exclusively for womxn and people with marginalised gender identities.
 There are many reasons that ‘Non-male’ safe spaces need to exist, and are crucial for people who may have experienced sexual assault, are in toxic or abusive relationships or may experience daily abuse and oppression because of their gender.
 It’s not to say that men don’t need safe spaces; we’re sure many of them do for a range of reasons.
 But as an organisation who aims to support and empower womxn, some of our events may be particularly aimed at those who do not identify as male.

-Any complaints about behaviour within the space will be brought up with the party involved and dealt with appropriately.
+Any complaints about behaviour within the space will be taken seriously.
+Femspectives will investigate, and take any necessary measures to deal with complaints of discrimination or breaches of its Equalities & Diversity Policy and its Safe Space Policy.
+Any complaints will be brought up with the party involved and dealt with appropriately, and people who make such complaints will not be victimised.
 We reserve the right to exclude anyone who does not respect the rules of the space, or who’s behaviour does not fit in with our ethos.